vburlay/allstate_claim_prediction/README.md

 # Allstate Claim Prediction Challenge
-> Outline a brief description of your project.
+> Outline a brief description of your project - Allstate Claim Prediction Challenge.
 > Live demo [_here_](https://www.example.com). <!-- If you have the project hosted somewhere, include the link here. -->

 ## Table of Contents